|Elliott Sound Products||Noise In Audio Amplifiers|

 R = Resistance in ohms

 The total noise contribution of any amplifier circuit is the combination of voltage noise, current noise, circuit noise and gain.
 At low impedances, noise voltage is the predominant effect, but as source impedance increases noise current becomes dominant.
 The transition impedance depends on the amplifier input topology.
 FET inputs are preferred for high impedances and bipolar inputs are more suited to low impedances.
 The impedance range for best noise performance is usually between 1k and 10k for bipolar and between 10k - 100k for FETs, but there are wide variations in practice.
 With few exceptions, FET input opamps have a higher noise voltage than bipolar input devices.
 The noise from most opamps is also higher in the inverting configuration than non-inverting, so you will see very few 'low noise' amplifiers that use the inverting topology.
 The reason is that although the signal voltage gain is unity (-1 to be precise), the noise gain is two because of the input resistor and feedback resistor.

-Unless operated with low gain with low level signals, the limitations of most mic preamps are not usually a problem.
+Unless operated with low gain with low level signals, the 'limitations' of most mic preamps are not usually a problem.